You’re likely familiar with butter, but do you know what ghee is?

 Ghee has been used for thousands of years in India and is a staple of Ayurveda, one of the world’s oldest alternative medicine systems.
 It’s a common food item in Southeast Asia, the Indian subcontinent, and the Middle East.

 The word “ghee,” also known as “ghrita,” originates from the Sanskrit language.
-Ghee is often referred to simply as clarified butter.
+Ghee is often referred to simply as clarified butter (but again, they’re slightly different, see above).

-Ghee has a rich golden color and is more like coconut oil than butter in its consistency.
+Ghee has a rich golden color but is more like the consistency of coconut oil (but has no coconut flavor—it tastes buttery!).

 Ghee vs. Butter: Which Is Better?